gavintreseder/pof/README.md

 >>> python -m pip install --upgrade pip

+You may see a yellow warning after this command.
+This will change as
 ### To execute the project
 Install the dependencies that are for this module to run